TOAST-DOCS/Network-Load-Balancer/en/overview.md

 <a id="instance-health-check"></a>

 ## Instance Health Check { #instance-health-check }

 NHN Cloud Load Balancer periodically tries checking the status of the instances registered as members to ensure that they operate normally.
 The health check is done by checking whether a expected response comes according to the specified protocol.
 If a normal response does not come within the specified number of times or duration, the instance is regarded as abnormal and excluded from the target of load balancing.
 This function enables uninterrupted service to be provided even in case of unexpected failure or maintenance.

 The load balancer supports TCP, HTTP, and HTTPS as health check protocols.
 For precise health check, various health check methods can be set when using each protocol.

+When the proxy protocol is set on the listener, the health check behavior varies depending on the health check port configuration.
+For more information, see "Proxy Protocol and Health Check" in "Load Balancer Proxy Mode."

 <a id="statistics-function-of-load-balancer"></a>
 ## Statistics Function of Load Balancer { #statistics-function-of-load-balancer }